Tufts University Art Gallery Photography Policy

 galleries.
 For certain exhibitions, all photography is prohibited, except for

 Press images are available on request.
-Representatives of the press seeking
+Please note the following restrictions:

 - No individual works are to be photographed/filmed.
 All